- Gender and Relationships»

 2) Set an example for children.

-If your children see you leave a cheater, they'll learn cheating is unacceptable, will not be tolerated, and has severe consequences.
+If your children see you leave a cheater, they'll learn cheating is unacceptable, that it will not be tolerated, and that it has severe consequences.

 3) Loss of self-respect.
 After infidelity is discovered, your self-respect is going to take a huge blow.

-Especially if the cheating is chronic, how do you respect yourself staying with a man who refuses to value your relationship?
+Especially if the cheating is chronic, how do you respect yourself and still stay with a man who refuses to value your relationship?